-6.3.9.1 Saving the installation logs
+6.3.9 Troubleshooting

 If the installation is successful, the logfiles created during the installation process will be automatically saved to /var/log/installer/ on your new Debian system.

 Choosing Save debug logs from the main menu allows you to save the log files to a USB stick, network, hard disk, or other media.
 This can be useful if you encounter fatal problems during the installation and wish to study the logs on another system or attach them to an installation report.